 - 1. All maintained schools and Academies, whether or not they have a religious character, are required to have daily acts of Collective Worship and to teach religious education as part of their curriculum.
 Schools with a religious character provide denominational Collective Worship in line with their foundation and are not subject to the requirement to provide 'wholly or mainly broadly Christian' acts of Collective Worship. - 2.
 All registered school pupils (5 18) are required to take part in an act of Collective Worship on each school day (unless withdrawn see below).
 Pupils in special schools should take part in an act of Collective Worship as far as it is practicable. - 3.
 Collective worship may be held at any time during the school day. - 4.
 Separate acts of Collective Worship may be arranged for different age or school groupings. - 5.
 Collective worship must take place on school premises, but governors of aided and religious foundation schools may, on special occasions, arrange Collective Worship elsewhere. - 6.
-Acts of Collective Worship taking place in any one term in a community or a non-religious foundation school should be 'wholly or mainly of a broadly Christian character'.
-That is, most (or all) of the acts of worship must reflect the broad traditions of Christian belief without being distinctive of any one Christian denomination. - 7.
-Collective worship must be appropriate having regard to the family backgrounds, ages and aptitudes of the pupils.
+In any one term in a community or a non-religious foundation school or academy, acts of worship, should be 'wholly or mainly of a broadly Christian character'.

+That is, most (or all) of the acts of worship must reflect the broad traditions of Christian belief without being distinctive of any one Christian denomination.

-- 8. Where worship which is wholly or mainly of a broadly Christian character is inappropriate, the Headteacher and governors may apply to the local SACRE for permission to arrange worship for all or some of the pupils which is not wholly or mainly of a broadly Christian character (see Determinations). - 9.
+- 7. Collective worship must be appropriate having regard to the family backgrounds, ages and aptitudes of the pupils. - 8.
+Where worship which is wholly or mainly of a broadly Christian character is inappropriate, the Headteacher and governors may apply to the local SACRE (and in the case of Academies will need to refer to the terms of their funding agreement), for permission to arrange worship for all or some of the pupils which is not wholly or mainly of a broadly Christian character (see Determinations). - 9.
 Parents have the right to withdraw their children from Collective Worship (see below). - 10.
 Teachers cannot be compelled to lead or participate in Collective Worship, but it is the responsibility of the Headteacher and Governing Body to ensure that it takes place.